 Set up on the initiative of the City of Paris to help achieve the goals of the Climate Action Plan, the Paris Climate Agency has 90 members and partners.
-It is a key driving force for energy transition, seeking to involve the entire region and assisting with operational projects, particularly the energy retrofit of buildings.
+It is a key driving force for the energy transition of Paris, seeking to involve the entire region and assisting with operational projects, particularly the energy retrofit of buildings.
 By promoting dialogue and debate around these major issues, the APC also helps create a common knowledge base and initiatives to support urban transformation.
-It brings stakeholders together in an alliance that aims to achieve energy transition in the city and to combat climate change.
+It brings stakeholders together in an alliance that aims at achieving the energy transition of Paris and combating climate change.

-The Paris Climate Agency (APC) aim to inform, advise and assist the Parisians in their efforts against climate change and for energy transition.
-APC is the one-stop shop for energy retrofitting of co-owned properties in Paris; APC energy advisers accompany co-owners in their work on energy efficiency.
+The Paris Climate Agency (APC) aims to inform, advise and assist the Parisians in their efforts against climate change and for an energy transition.
+APC is the one-stop shop for energy retrofitting of condominiums in Paris; APC energy advisers accompany co-owners in their work on energy efficiency.
 Since 2013, the Agency is part of the national network of Points Renovation Info Service (PRIS) whose purpose is to inform and advise individuals on energy saving, thermal performance, financial aid, etc…

-- To inform, advise and guide the uses to promote behavior change of Parisians through their habitat, their profession, their consumption habits, their modes of transport, etc…
+- To inform, advise and guide the uses to promote Parisians› behavior changes through their habitat, their profession, their consumption habits, their modes of transport, etc…

-- To mobilize and to help, professionals and individuals, to engage themselves concretely against global warming.
+- To mobilize and help professionals and individuals to engage themselves concretely against global warming.

 - To position itself as the local reference on energy and climate-related topics through workshops, conferences, training, technical notes, etc…

-The six founders of the agency are either private or public stakeholders: the Paris City Hall, the Île-de-France Region, Météo-France, RATP (public transportation), CPCU (district heating) and EDF (electricity).
-Partners come from different backgrounds such as companies, non-profit organizations, local authorities, engineering offices… All of these partners reflect the Parisian energy ecosystem turning the APC into a key stakeholder of their networking.
+The six founders of the agency are either private or public stakeholders: the Paris City Hall, the Île-de-France Region, Météo-France, RATP (public transport operator), CPCU (district heating) and EDF (electricity).
+Partners come from different backgrounds - they are companies, non-profit organizations, local authorities, engineering offices… All of these partners reflect the Parisian energy ecosystem turning the APC into a key stakeholder of their networking.